 Privacy and Data Security Laws.
+There has been an increase in legislative and regulatory activity related to privacy and data security issues in recent years.
 GLBA and other laws limit the disclosure of certain non-public personal information about a consumer to non-affiliated third parties and require financial institutions to disclose certain privacy policies and practices with respect to information sharing with both affiliates and non-affiliated third parties.
-Many states and a number of foreign jurisdictions have enacted privacy and data security laws requiring safeguards on the privacy and security of consumers' personally identifiable information.
+Many states and a number of foreign jurisdictions have enacted privacy and data security laws providing consumers with certain rights and requiring safeguards on the privacy and security of consumers' personally identifiable information.
+For example, on January 1, 2020, the CCPA took effect and creates obligations on covered companies to, among other things, disclose certain personal information about California residents with those residents, allow those residents to request that certain personal information be deleted, and allow those residents to opt-out of the sale of their information.
+This law and its implementing regulations are evolving and subject to interpretation.
+Similarly, there are a number of legislative proposals related to privacy and data security in the European Union and the United States, at both the federal and state level.
 Other laws deal with obligations to safeguard and dispose of private information in a manner designed to avoid its dissemination.
 Privacy rules adopted by the U.S. Federal Trade Commission implement GLBA and other requirements and govern the disclosure of consumer financial information by certain financial institutions, ranging from banks to private investment funds.
 U.S. platforms following certain models generally are required to have privacy policies that conform to these GLBA and other requirements.
 In addition, such platforms typically have policies and procedures intended to maintain platform participants' personal information securely and dispose of it properly.